 Field-hunting tip

-Look in hydrothermal veins in metamorphic rocks country — that is the host setting where zálesíite typically forms.
+Look in hydrothermal veins in metamorphic rocks country, the host setting where zálesíite typically forms.
 If you start seeing arsenopyrite, erythrite, conichalcite in float, you are in the right ground.
 Field specimens usually show a acicular or fibrous radial sprays habit, so train your eye for that shape before scanning the outcrop.